geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/use-s3.rst

                              PRE SPC_RESTARTS/
   2018-03-08 00:18:41       3908 README

 GEOS-Chem input data bucket uses `requester-pay mode <https://docs.aws.amazon.com/AmazonS3/latest/dev/RequesterPaysBuckets.html>`_.
 Transfering data from S3 to EC2 (in the same region) has no cost.
-But you do need to pay for the egress fee it you download data to local machines.
+But you do need to pay for the :ref:`egress fee <data-egress-label>` it you download data to local machines.

 The tutorial AMI only has 1-month GEOS-FP metfield.
 You can get other metfields from that S3 bucket, to support simulations wtih any configurations.